abrarhayat/package-access-javascript-action/README.md

 ## Testing Locally

-If you're testing the script locally, make sure to create an ```.env``` file with a valid github personal access token, current repo name (where the action is running) in the owner/repo format  and a test input organsation name
+If you're testing the script locally, make sure to create an ```.env``` file with a valid github personal access token, current repo name (where the action is running) in the owner/repo format  and a test input organisation name

 ```sh
 GITHUB_TOKEN=xxxxxxxxx